The number one thing you need to know before going out to metal detect anywhere, GET PERMISSION.

-Lucky for you, all metal detectors will detect gold rings.
-Gold rings have additives in them that your metal detector coil will respond to in addition to the gold, so any metal detector will do.
-That being said, with metal detectors as with many kinds of electronics, you get what you pay for.
+Lucky for you, all brands of metal detectors will detect gold rings.
+Gold rings have additives in them that your metal detector coil will respond to in addition to the gold so that any metal detector can pick it up.
+With metal detectors, as with many kinds of electronics, you get what you pay for.

 Is it legal to metal detect in (Insert State)?

 In most states, metal detecting on private property requires the permission of the landowner.
 It’s best to get this permission in writing to avoid any potential disputes in the future.
-Treasure hunting on state-owned land is not completely off limits, but it does require special permission.
+Treasure hunting on state-owned land is not entirely off-limits, but it does require special approval.